 Dental implants can be used to help patients missing any number of teeth; they just need a relatively healthy mouth as well as enough strong jawbone to hold the new roots.
-Once these requirements have been met, a patient can choose from one of the following implant variations:
+Once these requirements have been met, a patient can choose from one of the following dental implant variations:

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth

 A bridge or partial denture can be secured within the mouth using just one or two implants, restoring several teeth at once.
-This is not only more cost-effective compared to using an implant per tooth, but it also makes these prosthetics much more stable and durable than removable ones.
+This is not only more cost-effective compared to using one implant per tooth, but it also makes these prosthetics much more stable and durable than removable ones.

 Missing All Teeth

-With just four to six implants, a full denture can be anchored directly to the jawbone to give a patient an extremely secure row of teeth they can trust to always stay in place.
+With just four to eight implants, a full denture can be anchored directly to the jawbone to give a patient an extremely secure row of teeth they can trust to always stay in place.
 In fact, with the All-on-4 procedure, a patient can receive a full implant denture in just one appointment.